Jack-Coutts/small_python_projects/genetic_algo/README.md

-## Simple genetic algorithms moving circles to squares.
+## Writing simple genetic algorithms moving circles to squares from scratch.

 Two genetic algorithms for moving a population of circles towards a target square: